Send Away the Tigers

-Send Away the Tigers is the eighth studio album by Welsh alternative rock band Manic Street Preachers, released on 7 May 2007 by record label Columbia.
-It reached number 2 on the UK Albums Chart.
+Send Away the Tigers is the eighth studio album by Welsh alternative rock band Manic Street Preachers, released on 7 May 2007 by Columbia Records.
+It reached number two on the UK Albums Chart.

 Background

 The album is named after a phrase the English comedian Tony Hancock used to refer to "battling one's inner demons by getting drunk".
 The album is widely seen as a return to the hard-edged, more guitar-driven sound of their earlier releases, being described as a hard rock album by AllMusic and Sputnikmusic, as well as glam rock by Uncut and Reno Gazette-Journal.
 The band itself has described it as a mixture of Generation Terrorists and Everything Must Go.
 The album was mixed by Chris Lord-Alge, whose brother Tom provided the US mix of The Holy Bible.

 The album sleeve features a quotation from Wyndham Lewis (there misspelled as "Wyndam Lewis"): "When a man is young, he is usually a revolutionary of some kind.
 So here I am, speaking of my revolution".
 "I'm Just a Patsy" is a direct quotation from Lee Harvey Oswald denying the murder of U.S. President John F. Kennedy.

-Nina Persson from the Cardigans shares vocals on "Your Love Alone Is Not Enough", the first single from the album.
+Nina Persson from the Cardigans shares vocals on "Your Love Alone Is Not Enough", the second single from the album.
 The song "Rendition" concerns the act of extraordinary rendition, which has been described as a global system of human rights violations.
 The song is partly inspired by the Academy Award-winning 1982 film Missing starring Jack Lemmon.

 The photographs used as the album artwork are taken from the book Monika Monster Future First Woman on Mars by Valerie Phillips.
 The models are a Polish-American college student called Monika Monster and her cousin Kate.

 In September 2008 the band embedded three songs on their website, named "Donkeys (Acoustic)", "Untitled Instrumental" and "Motown Junk (The Johnny Boy Anniversary Mix)".
 They were replaced by songs from their next album in April 2009.